Homework and Independent Learning

-Below is an explanation of how each subject will outwork the policy at KS3 (Year 7 and 8).
+Below is an explanation of how each subject will set work at KS3:

 Homework will be set on a weekly basis.
-This will be in the form of a task from the homework booklet or in the form of spellings.
+This may take the form of spellings, extended writing tasks, comprehension tasks, creative tasks, or quizzes.

 At least one piece of homework will be set on a weekly basis.
-This could include tasks such as a key skills booklet, problem solving questions or specific tasks to follow up the learning done in lessons.
-The homework mat will be set every 2 terms.
+This could include tasks such as a key skills booklet (either online using Microsoft Forms or printed), problem solving questions or specific tasks to follow up the learning done in lessons.
+Some of these follow up tasks could be set using such online resources such as Dr Frost Maths.

 Each unit / half term homework will usually be set as follows: 1.
 An exam style question requiring at least one paragraph of writing.
 2. An extended task in which pupils’ present key information in the style they feel most appropriate, with the support of a progress ladder.
 3. Test revision supported through online platforms.
 4. Additional shorter tasks such as learning key word spellings as identified by individual staff.

-Students are set homework at least once every 2 weeks.
-For example: Learning vocabulary for spelling / recognition tests; translation of texts both to and from the Target Language; and also writing extended pieces of work.
+Students are set homework at least once every 2 weeks, this will be more frequent if they are dual linguists.
+Types of tasks set are: Learning vocabulary for spelling / recognition tests; translation of texts both to and from the Target Language; listening exercises and also writing extended pieces of work.
 Additionally, worksheets that support the taught course are also provided.
 Research into Cultural aspects may also be requested.
-Tasks from the homework mats will usually be set once per half term.

 Students will be set a homework every two weeks, this could be spellings, a task from the department booklet or a separate task set by their class teacher.

 Students will be set a homework every three weeks, this could be spellings or a separate task set by their class teacher.